ogs22/cookbook/glossary/hits.md

-If a particle is performing a random walk, we often talk about whether it ever gets to a particular point, ie whether it ever hits that point.
+If a particle is performing a random walk, we often talk about whether it ever gets to a particular point, i.e. whether it ever hits that point.